Healthdirect Free Australian health advice you can count on.

 • job

-Whatever your reason, life can be very hard, and you may feel like there's no hope for the future.
-That's when it's time to get help.
+Whatever your reason, life can be very hard.
+You may feel like there's no hope for the future.
+Remember it's never too late to get help.

 What should I do if I have suicidal thoughts?